A CLEAR PRODUCTION PROCESS TO MAKE GREAT CONTENT

 • What is the overall goal or intention of your project?

-• What are the key messages and themes?
+• We start the production with content development.
+What are the key messages and themes?

 • What is the intended duration of the video and which platform would you like to broadcast it on (Facebook, Instagram, YouTube, Google Ad, company website)?

 • Is there a specific type of artistic direction you want us to explore?
 We like to establish the tone and pace of the video early on.
 It’s helpful to send links to videos that will serve as artistic references, we love that!

 • Will there be a voiceover or narration?